 Accolades for the hotel and its restaurant were won; together they became a well-regarded destination for a number of celebrities – and those that deemed themselves to be celebrities but were not.

-Retirement Italiano: Adventures and Misadventures in a Foreign CultureDonaldson Bain Publishing #ad - Retirement Italiano: Adventures and Misadventures in a Foreign Culture #ad - With humor intact, they encountered challenges, adventures and life-enriching discoveries.
+Retirement Italiano: Adventures and Misadventures in a Foreign CultureDonaldson Bain Publishing #ad - With humor intact, they encountered challenges, adventures and life-enriching discoveries.
 Not having made plans for retirement, the author and his wife moved for a time to a small village in Italy to manage a B&B.